Lonely Boy (The Black Keys song): Cover art

 The cover of the single release features an image of a bulldozer sitting on an empty tract of land.
 The lot was previously filled by the factory at which the group's 2004 album Rubber Factory was recorded.
 Michael Carney, the group's art director, went to take a photo of the factory but found that it had been demolished.
 Auerbach joked about the cover's significance: "We keep stumbling into these profound artistic expressions.
 That's how we roll though."

 Commercial performance

-"Lonely Boy" became one of the group's most successful singles.
-It topped several rock radio charts, including the Alternative Songs and Rock Songs charts in the US (the second such Black Keys song to top both), and the Alternative Rock and Active Rock charts in Canada.
-On the Hot Mainstream Rock Tracks chart, it has become their highest-charting song, peaking at number five.
+"Lonely Boy" topped the Rock Songs chart in the US and the Alternative Rock and Active Rock charts in Canada.
 On the singles charts, it became the band's highest-charting song in several countries, reaching a peak of number 64 on the US Billboard Hot 100 (which beats the number 87 peak achieved by 2010's "Tighten Up"), number two on the Australian Singles Chart, and number 33 on the Canadian Hot 100.
 The song was certified nine-times platinum in Canada, triple-platinum in Australia, platinum in New Zealand, and gold in Denmark.